opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 The state of the network as far as ledger balances and consensus power will not change immediately upon upgrade; it will occur gradually as subnet specific alpha tokens are emitted and staked into circulation.

 In Dynamic TAO, validator *weight*&mdash;a critical score that determines consensus power as well as dividend rewards&mdash;is determined by a combination of TAO and alpha token holdings.
-When Dymamic TAO is initiated, there will be no alpha in circulation, so validator's stake weights will be entirely determined by their share of TAO stake.
+When Dynamic TAO is initiated, there will be no alpha in circulation, so validator's stake weights will be entirely determined by their share of TAO stake.

 But far more alpha than TAO is emitted into circulation every block, and rewards to miners, validators, and stakers are always in alpha.
 As a result, over time there will be more alpha relative to TAO in overall circulation, and the relative weight of a validator in a given subnet will depend more on their alpha stake share relative to their share of the TAO stake on Subnet Zero.